openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 The lab contains Enterprise COBOL source code with Db2 APIs along with the JCL to compile and execute the COBOL programs.

 ### Using VSCode and Zowe Explorer
 Zowe Explorer is currently without the ability to execute Db2 SQL interactively.
-It is inevitable Zowe Explorer will eventually have the capability of connectiong to relational databases and executing SQL.
+It is inevitable Zowe Explorer will eventually have the capability of connecting to relational databases and executing SQL.

 Therefore, JCL members were created to create and load user tables following examples provided.